MatteoCass/RepData_PeerAssessment1/PA1_template.md

 Report of RepData_PeerAssessment1
 ========================================================
 This document is the report for Assignment 1 of the Coursera course on Reproducible Research.

-  # blbla
-Set your working directory to directory containing the file activity.csv with the data.
+Set your working directory to the directory containing the file activity.csv with the data.
 Read the data into R:

 ```r
 data <- read.csv("activity.csv")